Kellenbj/EC601A1-Kaggle-IPF-group09/README.md

 # Idiopathic Pulmonary Fibrosis Predictor
 This project will use image processing and machine learning systems to assist in devloping a prognosis for Idiopathic Pulmonary Fibrosis (IPF).
 This was inspired by the Kaggle competiton, "OSIC Pulmonary Fibrosis Progression".
 ### Product Mission
-Our goal is to create an architecture that analyzes the CT scans (DICOM images) of the lungs and other metadata which will be used by physician/radiologist to reach a prognosis on the state of the patient's lung tissue.
+Our goal is to create an architecture that analyzes the CT scans (DICOM images) of the lungs and other metadata which will be used by physician/radiologist to reach a diagnosis on the state of the patient's lung tissue.
 The User will ideally interface with an app or webpage that will ask to upload an image and fill out medical data.
 ### MVP and MVP User Stories
 "As a patient I would like an easy to read and understandable score."